rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

     - Oracle
 ---

-Hadoop is an open source, Java-based framework that's designed to process huge amounts of data in a distributed computing environment.
-Doug Cutting and Mike Cafarella developed Hadoop, and Apache&reg; released it in 2005.
+Apache&trade; Hadoop&reg; is an open source, Java-based framework that's designed to process huge amounts of data in a distributed computing environment.
+Doug Cutting and Mike Cafarella developed Hadoop, which was released in 2005.

 Built on commodity hardware, Hadoop works on the basic assumption that hardware failures are common.
 The Hadoop framework addresses these failures.